kristijanH1998/ddsm-back-end/README.md

 To sign out, click on the yellow 'Sign Out' button below.
 To delete your account (warning: this will delete all data associated with your profile, including posts, comments, likes, etc.), click the red 'Delete Account' button.
 You should see a warning message before proceeding with account removal:
 ![Delete Account](/screenshots/duckpond-settings-2.jpg?raw=true "Delete Account")

+## Tests
+* At the initial stages of development, we used Insomnia and Postman to test API endpoints for all HTTP methods (GET, POST, PUT, and DELETE) that are used for communication with the backend server
+* Due to problems with automating tests in both Insomnia and Postman, the team decided to make our own automated testing program in Python.
+This program, when run, activates all the endpoints on the server and sends requests for communication with the database for each of them.
+If all tests run successfully, it means the backend part of DuckPond is fully operational
+* The repository of our Python automated test tool can be found [here](https://github.com/kristijanH1998/ddsm-backend-testing-tool.git).
+Browse the README file for more information and screenshots of this subproject

+## Developer Log, Wireframe
+*

+## Credits